KVonGit/lurkinghorror/v3-sound-testing/README.md

 At this point, the game ends, and `KILL-SOUNDS` is called, which in turn calls `sound_effect 0 3;` then `sound_effect 0 4;`, which does not stop these last two synchronous sounds in frotzpl3, because frotzpl3 runs a `while` loop throughout each sound's duration when there are synchronous `sound_effect` calls.

-Also, on Ozmoo, it does not recognize ID `0` as the current sound (at this time); so, Ozmoo also successfully plays these last two synchronous sounds, due to the bug.

-Also noteworthy: the only times `KILL-SOUNDS` is called during this is when the game ends or iff we enter $SOUND to disable sounds during play.
+Also noteworthy: the only times `KILL-SOUNDS` is called during this is when the game ends or if we enter $SOUND to disable sounds during play.

 The game only uses ID `0` in the `KILL-SOUNDS` script.
 Real IDs are used otherwise.